mcgonago/mymcp/README.md

 - ✅ Queries the appropriate MCP agent for metadata
 - ✅ Provides complete context for code analysis

+### Feature Development (Analysis) Workflow Using Cursor

+Systematically develop features using Cursor with comprehensive analysis documentation.
+This workflow demonstrates how to use the `analysis/` directory to track research, decisions, and methodology throughout feature development.

+This approach was successfully used to develop and merge the expandable Key Pairs table feature upstream in [Review 966349](https://review.opendev.org/c/openstack/horizon/+/966349).
+By documenting each phase of development, from initial investigation through final implementation, the analysis documents provided a complete historical record that made troubleshooting easier and preserved institutional knowledge for future work.

+**For detailed instructions, see [usecases/analysis_new_feature/README.md](usecases/analysis_new_feature/README.md).**

+**Key Benefits:**
+- Track feature development progress systematically
+- Document decisions and rationale
+- Preserve institutional knowledge in git
+- Provide reproducible research methodology
+- Make onboarding easier for new team members

 ---

 ## What These Agents Can Do